-Saved Policies of the Cherwell Local Plan 1996 CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE TO LOCAL CIRCUMSTANCES CONCLUSIONS agriculture, allows for the conversion of existing buildings and requires policies to recognise the intrinsic character and beauty of the countryside and to ensure that development is appropriate for its location.
+POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Saved Policies of th e Cherwell Local Plan 1996 permission should normally be so sited that they do not intrude into the landscape or into residential areas.
+The policy is generally consistent with the NPPF which encourages the diversification of agriculture, allows for the conversion of existing buildings and requires policies to recognise the intrinsic character and beauty of the countryside and to ensure that development is appropriate for its location. contribute positively to the sustainable location of development and rural diversification.
 When the 2015 Plan was adopted the intention was to review non-strategic and development management policies through Local Plan Part 2 which is no longer in the Council's LDS.
-The policy areas that were to be included in that document will now be covered by the emerging Cherwell Local Plan Review 2040.
+The policy areas that were to be included in that document will now be covered by the emerging Cherwell Local Plan Review 2040. circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan will consider policies to manage development to 2040.
 AG3 Siting of new or extension to existing intensive livestock and poultry units Policy AG3 states that new intensive livestock and poultry units or extensions to existing units that require planning permission will be resisted where they would have a materially detrimental effect on nearby settlements or dwellings due to smell.
 The policy is generally consistent with the NPPF which encourages the diversification of agriculture and requires policies to ensure that development is appropriate for its location.
 There is no specific mention of the impact of smell in the NPPF and it is important to retain a local policy.
 The policy contains development management criteria.
 It continues to contribute positively to addressing environmental health matters arising from development proposals.
 When the 2015 Plan was adopted the intention was to review non-strategic and development management policies through Local Plan Part 2 which is no longer in the Council's LDS.
 The policy areas that were to be included in that document will now be covered by the emerging Cherwell Local Plan Review 2040.
 The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan will consider policies to manage development to 2040.
-AG4 Waste disposal from intensive livestock and poultry units The policy states that proposals for new intensive livestock or poultry units or extensions to existing units as may be permitted in the plan area will be required to include suitable provision for waste disposal.
-The NPPF seeks to minimise waste and pollution including on health and It continues to contribute positively to addressing environmental health matters arising from development proposals.
-When the 2015 Plan was adopted the intention was to review non-strategic The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
+AG4 Waste disposal from The policy states that proposals for new intensive livestock or poultry units or extensions to existing units as may be It continues to contribute positively to addressing environmental health The policy is generally consistent with the NPPF and local circumstances do not indicate that